Use Predefined IPSec Templates to Onboard Service and Remote

 - Create a new IPSec Tunnel, specifying the new IKE gateway you created, but copying all the other settings from the default template.

 - When you onboard the service connection or remote network connection,Enable Secondary WANand specify the tunnel you created for the backup WAN.

 - Complete the configuration of the service connection or remote network connection by matching the cryptos, pre-shared key, and Peer identifiers on the device that is used to terminate the other side of the IPSec tunnel.

 - (Optional) If you need to onboard multiple remote network connections that use the same types of networking devices,Exportthe configuration of the remote network, edit the settings, thenImportthat configuration.

 Onboard Multiple Remote Network Connections of the Same Type

-To streamline the process to Configure Prisma Access for Networks, you can onboard a single remote network connection that uses a networking device that is common to your network deployment, then
+To streamline the process to Onboard and Configure Remote Networks, you can onboard a single remote network connection that uses a networking device that is common to your network deployment, then

 Exportthose settings to a Comma Separated Value (CSV) text file.
 The CSV file includes the values of IPSec tunnel and IKE gateway settings for the network you selected for export.
 After you export the common configuration settings, you can edit these settings and make them unique for each new remote network you want to onboard, retain the settings that are common to each device, then